-In fiscal 2024, the Corporation recognized a loss on the derecognition of assets, related to the replacement and capital improvement of those assets at our stores.
+The Corporation recognized a loss on the derecognition of assets, primarily related to replacement of those assets and other capital improvements made at our facilities.

 Realized and unrealized (gain) loss on derivative financial instruments

 The realized and unrealized (gain) loss on derivative financial instruments occurs as result of both the Interest Rate Swaps and the Total Return Swaps which are held to hedge the Corporation's debt; and RSUs, DSUs and stock options, respectively.
 A realized gain or loss is recorded when the Interest Rate Swaps or Total Return Swaps are terminated.
 An unrealized gain or loss is recorded as a result of the fluctuations in the market interest rates and the Corporation's share price.